Has your site ever been hacked? We hope not! It can be a scary and expensive experience, even if the damage is relatively minor.

 WPScan is a CLI (command line interface) tool that tests the security of a WordPress website.
 It uses a database of over 22,000 known WordPress vulnerabilities and checks plugins, themes, usernames with weak passwords, publicly accessible databases, and other common vulnerabilities.

-If you aren’t familiar with using the CLI, give this guide a read.
 While it might seem complicated, it is actually quite straightforward once you grasp the basics.

 14. Norton Safe Web

 Norton is a company that makes popular antivirus software packages for Windows, Linux, and Mac OSX.
 In addition to this, on their website, they also have a simple tool for checking if a website is safe.
 It categorizes sites into four categories: OK, Issue, Not Safe, and Inaccessible.
 Your site should be analyzed as OK.